Skip to main content

 Any service that gives customers access to high value transactions through a bank account, a gaming platform, social networks, or open up the opportunity to physically interact with other customers in last mile delivery or large international sports events would like to secure online identities so that they continuously know who their customers are.

 There is an increasing compliance pressure from authorities as they try to mitigate these risks in different ways.
-For example, the City of London reacted with identity related regulations to the above mentioned prevalence of identity fraud in the ridesharing industry****.
+For example, the City of London reacted with identity related regulations to the above mentioned prevalence of identity fraud in the ride sharing industry****.

 The same type of regulations have also been made in for example the gaming industry, where an identity verification of new customers, together with a bank account is required among other things to validate their age and avoid money laundering in online transactions.

 Thus, you will need to comply with regulations but compliance doesn’t necessarily imply that you actually know who is accessing the user account repeatedly and over time.
 This depends on what overall level of assurance you manage to establish with your solution.
-If the authentication solution is too weak, nothing prevents the wrong user from accessig the account once the identity verification for the profile has been performed.
+If the authentication solution is too weak, nothing prevents the wrong user from accessing the account once the identity verification for the profile has been performed.

 The challenges outlined above implies that you, as a digital service provider, continuously and over time need a way to make sure who you are actually dealing with.
 The key is to secure an appropriate assurance level both for identity verification and authentication.